 Upcoming Events and Concerts

-The choir will be accompanied by a small baroque orchestra and led by Musical Director, Julian Harris.
-The programme will include:
+The choir will be accompanied by the Oxford Sinfonia and led by Musical Director, Julian Harris.
+The venue is Church of St Peter & St Paul, Deddington, and the programme will include:

 Purcell O Sing Unto the Lord

 Purcell Rejoice in the Lord